GULibrarySandbox/ten-repo/content/10-publish.md

 * Contact your Library staff for guidance.{% endcapture %}{% include card.html header="First steps" text=text %}

 {% capture text %}
+* Cite your dataset in the references of the articles it supports.
+This is the best way for others to find and access your dataset, for reproducibility or reuse with attribution in their research.
 * Learn more about how DOIs [and their use in data citations enables tracking and quantitative measuring of publication impact and data impact.](https://www.frontiersin.org/articles/10.3389/fninf.2016.00034/full) from Honor et. al.
 * Read the [ARDC Data & Software Citation Guide](https://ardc.edu.au/resource/data-and-software-citation/).{% endcapture %}{% include card.html header="Intermediate" text=text %}